kyma-project/kyma/docs/04-operation-guides/troubleshooting/api-exposure/apix-02-dns-mgt/apix-02-03-dns-mgt-resource-ignored.md

 ---
-title: External DNS management - resource ignored by the controller
+title: Resource ignored by the controller
 ---

 ## Symptom